This is a promoted guide from MyKeyManInsurance.com.

-Whether you are a small partnership or a large blue chip company, it’s more often than not the people who are key to the company’s success or failure.
-A business that relies on a technical website or important machinery cannot get far without a talented web developer or machine operator to keep things running smoothly.
+Whether you are a new startup or a large company, it’s more often than not the people who are key to the success of a business.
+A business that relies on a technical website or important machinery cannot get far without a top web developer or skilled operator to keep things running smoothly.

 With some people being critical to the success of a business, what protection do you have in place if any of your key people die, or becoming seriously ill?

 Key man, or key person, insurance is a policy which a company can take out on key individuals within their company.
 The policy is designed to pay out a lump sum of money to the company in the event of death or critical illness of a key person.

 This is normally to be used to cover loss of profits, any debts and possibly to take someone else on as replacement.
 Of course there are a number of different things your company may need to pay for, so all of these factors should be taken into account.

 A policy is underwritten very much like a normal life insurance policy, the main difference being that the company owns the policy and will be the beneficiary from any pay out.
 This mean all premiums are therefore tax deductible.